dishant24/portfolio/README.md

 ## 💼 Experience
 **Thesis Student**
-Fraunhofer Institute for Digital Medicine MEVIS (Dec 2024 - Continue) Title:**Leveraging Histogram Matching to Mitigate Racial and Ethnic Bias in Chest X-ray AI Models for More Robust, Generalizable, and Fair Diagnostics**
+Fraunhofer Institute for Digital Medicine MEVIS (Dec 2024 - Continue)
+-  Title:Leveraging Histogram Matching to Mitigate Racial and Ethnic Bias in Chest X-ray AI Models for More Robust, Generalizable, and Fair Diagnostics
   -Researched demographic bias in AI-driven chest X-ray diagnosis, analyzing the impact of race and ethnicity on model predictions.
   -Developed a preprocessing pipeline using histogram matching to mitigate racial and ethnic bias while preserving diagnostic accuracy.
   -Worked with the CheXpert dataset to assess the effectiveness of bias mitigation techniques.